XimeraProject/ximeraNewRepo/README.md

 # Make a new project in Ximera

-Fork this repository to create a new Ximera project.
+Fork this repository, with a proper name of your choice, to create a new Ximera project.

+It contains some default settings to get started.

 ## License